Triangle

 University of Nottingham press releases: New study reveals way to predict side-effect risk from common immune suppressant medication

-National Vaccination Programmes with UKHSA
+National Vaccination Programmes with UK Health Security Agency

 National Vaccine Uptake Monitoring

-PRIMIS is proud to have worked closely with colleagues at the UKHSA since 2015 to support their vaccine uptake monitoring for a variety of immunisation programmes including:
+PRIMIS is proud to have worked closely with colleagues at the UKHSA since 2015 to support vaccine uptake monitoring for a variety of immunisation programmes including:

 • seasonal influenza (see below for details)